thegricean/LINGUIST245B/mturk_steps.md

 Make sure you add enough money to your requester account to cover the experiment costs.
 There's a 20% fee for HITs with fewer than 10 assignments, and 40% for HITs with more than 10 assignments.
 If you want to circumvent the 40% fee, you can use Michael Henry Tessler's batched submiterator code, an example of which is shown [here](https://github.com/mhtess/mturk-demo) (this is not entirely straightforward, so don't worry about this until you're actually ready to run the experiment).

-When you're ready, set "liveHIT" to "yes" in the experiment.config file, run ```submiterator posthit experiment''', and it's on the web for all to participate in!
+When you're ready, set "liveHIT" to "yes" in the experiment.config file, run ```submiterator posthit experiment```, and it's on the web for all to participate in!